// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 The ranked list is rendered above.
 Two patterns worth noting.

 MyFitnessPal Free at #3 has the largest food database in the category — its barcode coverage is unmatched.
-The macro depth on free is shallower than Cronometer’s, and the Premium upsells are aggressive.
-For users who specifically need MyFitnessPal’s database breadth, the free tier is workable; for macro depth, Cronometer wins.
+The macro depth on free is shallower than Cronometer’s, the logging is slower than PlateLens’s dual-logging flow, and the Premium upsells are aggressive.
+For users who specifically need MyFitnessPal’s database breadth, the free tier is workable; for everyday logging speed, PlateLens wins, and for nutrient depth, Cronometer wins.

 Yazio Free at #6 has the cleanest visual design among free tiers but the most aggressive Premium pressure.
 Most macros are locked behind Premium prompts; the free tier feels like a trial.
 Polish doesn’t replace functional access.